dmytrokly/referral-app/README.md

 ### Public (User-Facing)

 - Search and Suggest
-  Fuzzy match service names like "n 26" → "N26"
+  Fuzzy match service names like "b o0king" → "Booking.com"
   Only services with active codes are shown

 - Get Referral Code